Litarvan/DotVoid-Forum/.github/CONTRIBUTING.md

 Don't hesitate to come talk to the community to share your ideas or concerns on our [Discord](https://discord.gg/pmubSNC).
 We will be happy to answer your questions or help you setup your workspace to contribute to the project.

-The spoken language is mainly french but english is allowed aswell!
+The spoken language is mainly french but english is allowed as well!